Jewels of the Nizams of Hyderabad: History of the jewels

-Nizam’s Great-grandson, Himayat Ali Mirza, said Nizam’s exclusive jewels are among the most elegant collections in the world.
-He has recently urged the Prime Minister to relocate Nizam’s Jewellery to Hyderabad by establishing an exclusive museum in the city.
+Nizam’s great-grandson, Himayat Ali Mirza, said Nizam’s exclusive jewels are among the most elegant collections in the world.
+He has recently urged the Prime Minister to relocate Nizam’s Jewellery to Hyderabad by establishing a museum in the city.

-Along with the Nizam’s jewels, two Bari gold coins worth hundreds of crores, were considered the rarest in the world.
+Along with the Nizam’s jewels are two Bari gold coins worth hundreds of crores.
 Himayat Ali Mirza has requested the central government to bring these coins, which were made in the Arabic script should be brought back to Hyderabad.